SRA-VJTI/sra-board-hardware-design/README.md

 - 3D preview of the *[SRA Board 2022(New link yet to be attached)](https://a360.co/3c1Rjyv)*

-    1. The complete 3D model (.stl) file of [SRA Board 2022]()
-    2. The 3D models of motor driver, LEDs, ESP32 etc.: [3d models of other components](https://github.com/SRA-VJTI/sraboard-hardware-design/tree/master/3d_models/other_components_model)

-## 3D Models of 2020 Board

-- 3D preview of the *[SRA Board 2020](https://a360.co/3c1Rjyv)*

-    1. The complete 3D model (.stl) file of [SRA Board 2020](https://github.com/SRA-VJTI/sraboard-hardware-design/tree/master/3d_models/sra_board_model)
+    1. The complete 3D model (.cad and .step) files of [SRA Board 2022](https://github.com/SRA-VJTI/sra-board-hardware-design/tree/master/3d_models/sra_board_model)
-    2. The 3D models of motor driver, LEDs, ESP32 etc.: [3d models of other components](https://github.com/SRA-VJTI/sraboard-hardware-design/tree/master/3d_models/other_components_model)
+    2. The 3D models of LSA and MPU models: [3d models of LSA and MPU models](https://github.com/SRA-VJTI/sra-board-hardware-design/tree/master/3d_models)

 <!-- Milestone -->
 ## Milestones